API vs EDI in Logistics: Pros, Cons and Key Differences

 EDI Pros

-- Ease of use - EDI takes an antiquated practice of manual document processing and flips it on its head using technology to streamline data collection and transmission.
+• Ease of use- EDI takes an antiquated practice of manual document processing and transforms it using technology to streamline data collection and transmission.
 What used to take hours of manual labor can be done a fraction of the time, thereby freeing up manual labor and driving down costs.
 EDI specialists are abundant and can teach users how to be up and running within a few months.

 EDI Cons

-- Outdated Technology - EDI uses technology that is quickly becoming outdated.
+• Outdated Technology - EDI uses technology that is quickly becoming outdated.
 EDI has a history of minimal updates and only made revisions to its software 30 years after its inception.
-Because of this, EDI will not be compatible with future technologies such as blockchain and may hinder progress for some companies looking to invest in newer systems.
+Because of this, EDI will not be compatible with future technologies such as blockchain and may hinder progress for companies that have outgrown their legacy tech stack.
 Also, transmission times may vary depending on the amount of data.
 Times may range between 30 minutes to 2 hours if the scope of data is particularly large.

-Now let's see how API, the new kid on the block, compares to EDI...
+Now let's see how API, a newer technology solution, compares to EDI...

 API